hbs-rcs/hbsgrid-docs/docs/commandline.md

 bsub -q short -J "myArray[1-100]" Rscript run.R
 ```

+!!! important inline end
+    Job arrays are powerful tools and you must take care to use them properly.
+    It is easy to accidentally monopolize system resources, e.g., by running
+    a large array of jobs that reserve more memory (via the `-M` argument) then they need.
+    For example, if each of your 100 jobs reserves 20Gb of memory but only uses 10 you will
+    have **wasted 1Tb of memory**.
+Please take care to avoid this by matching your resource
+    reservation arguments to the actual resources needed by your program.

 Often you will want each job in the array to process a different file
 or use a different parameter value.
 For this purpose LSF sets the
 `LSB_JOBINDEX` environment variable to the job array index (1-100 in